DocOtak/docotak.github.io/docs/_posts/2008-11-15-i-just-realized.md

 tags: []
 comments: []
 ---
-<p>...in Hawai'i, no one waters their lawn.</p>
+...in Hawai'i, no one waters their lawn.

-<p>Unrelated, my computer is broken and being fixed by apple.
-Also the Ala Moana apple store people know me and started to greet me by name when I walk in.</p>
+Unrelated, my computer is broken and being fixed by apple.
+Also the Ala Moana apple store people know me and started to greet me by name when I walk in.